raunakkathuria/developer-resources/CONTRIBUTING.md

 ## Adding Resources

-1. Check if the resources you want to add is already included.
+1. Check if the resource you want to add is already included.
 If not, then you can proceed!

-2. Add your resources under respective topic, follow the pattern of the already existing resources.
+2. Add your resources under the respective topic, and follow the pattern of the already existing resources.
 It should include:

-    - **Topic** of the resources (easy to categorize)
+    - The **topic** of the resources (easy to categorize)
-    - **A brief description** of its content and other related information.
+    - A **brief description** of its content and other related information.

     <br>
     Here are a **few examples**: